Annie Besant: Fabian Society 1885–1890

+The Fabians were defining political goals, rejecting anarchism in 1886, and forming the Fabian Parliamentary League, with both Besant and Shaw on its Council which promoted political candidacy.
 Unemployment was a central issue of the time, and in 1887 some of the London unemployed started to hold protests in Trafalgar Square.
 Besant agreed to appear as a speaker at a meeting on 13 November.
 The police tried to stop the assembly, fighting broke out, and troops were called.
 Many were hurt, one man died, and hundreds were arrested; Besant offered herself for arrest, an offer disregarded by the police.

-The events created a great sensation, and became known as Bloody Sunday.
-Besant was widely blamed – or credited – for it.
-She threw herself into organising legal aid for the jailed workers and support for their families.
-Bradlaugh finally broke with her because he felt she should have asked his advice before going ahead with the meeting.
+The events became known as Bloody Sunday.
+Besant threw herself into organising legal aid for the jailed workers and support for their families.
+In its aftermath the Law and Liberty League, defending freedom of expression, was formed by Besant and others, and Besant became editor of The Link, its journal.